-The Foundation provides grants and other assistance to Minnesota nonprofit organizations, primarily in the areas of education, economic vitality, civic engagement, arts and culture, and health and the environment.
-All significant intercompany transactions and balances are eliminated in consolidation.
+The Minneapolis Foundation (TMF) provides grants and other assistance to Minnesota nonprofit organizations, primarily in the areas of education, economic vitality, civic engagement, arts and culture, and health and the environment.

 Basis of Presentation

 The consolidated financial statements of the Foundation have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).